nikans/MonarchRouter/README.md

 ### UI is a representation of State

 As the State changes over time, so will the UI projection of that State.
 Given any State value the UI must be predictable and repeatable.

-### Device dependent state should be separate from the Application State.
+### Device dependent state should be separate from the router State.

 Displaying the same State on a phone and tablet for example, can result in different UIs.
 The device dependent state should remain on that device.
 An OS X and iOS app can use the same State and logic classes and interchange Routers for representing the State.

 *Not fully implemented yet.
 PRs welcome!*

-### UI can generate actions to update Path values in the State
+### UI can generate actions to update the nodes stack in the State

-The user tapping a back button is easy to capture and generate and action that updates the State Path which causes the UI change.
+The user tapping a back button is easy to capture and generate an action that updates the State, which causes the UI change.
 But a user 'swiping' back a view is harder to capture.
-It should instead generate an action on completion to update the State Path.
+It should instead generate an action on completion to update the State.
 Then, if the current UI already matches the new State no UI changes are necessary.

-*Not fully implemented yet.
-PRs welcome!*

 ## Author